Hackademic/hackademic/README.md

 OWASP Hackademic Challenges project
 ===================================

 The **OWASP Hackademic Challenge** project helps you test your knowledge on web application security.
-You can use it to actually attack web applications in a realistic but also controllable and safe environment.
+You can use it to actually attack web applications in a realistic but also controlled and safe environment.

-The latest stable version is in `next` branch, the development version is in `next-dev`.
+The latest stable version is in the `next` branch, the development version is in `next-dev`.

 Description
 -----------

-The Hackademic challenges implement realistic scenarios with known vulnerabilities in a safe, controllable environment.
-Users can attempt to discover and exploit these vulnerabilities in order to learn important concepts of information security through the attacker's perspective.
+The Hackademic challenges implement realistic scenarios with known vulnerabilities in a safe, controlled environment.
+Users can discover and exploit the vulnerabilities presented in the challenges and learn important concepts of information security through the perspective of an attacker.

 Currently, there are 10 scenarios available.

-You can choose to start from the one that you find most appealing, although we suggest to follow the order presented on the first page.
-We intend to expand the available challenges with additional scenarios that involve cryptography and even vulnerable systems implemented in downloadable virtual machines.
+You can choose to start from the one that you find most appealing, although we suggest you follow the order presented on the first page.
+We intend to expand the available challenges with additional scenarios that involve cryptography and even vulnerable systems presented as downloadable virtual machines.

 Deployment
 ----------

-Dependencies of Hackademic involve a web server (Apache, nginx) with PHP and Mysql/MariaDB connected with it.
-Make sure you have installed these before you start deploying Hackademic.
-We recommand to use Apache with MySQL.
-See [Digital Ocean's website](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu) for a good tutorial under Ubunt.
-See [WampServer](http://www.wampserver.com/en/) to set up the environnement under Windows.
+Dependencies for Hackademic involve a web server (Apache, nginx) with PHP and Mysql/MariaDB connected to it.
+Make sure you have these installed before you start deploying Hackademic.
+We recommend to use Apache with MySQL.
+See [Digital Ocean's website](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu) for a good tutorial under Ubuntu.
+See [WampServer](http://www.wampserver.com/en/) to set up the environment under Windows.

-Clone Hackademic project,
+To clone Hackademic,

 `git clone https://github.com/Hackademic/hackademic.git`

-After successful cloning of the Hackademic project, copy the contents into `/var/www` We need to change the permissions of the file now,
+After successful cloning, copy the folder into `/var/www`.
+Next change the permissions of the folder with

 `sudo chmod -R 765 hackademic`

-Ensure that the Apache is started and SQL connection is also active.
-Point your browser towards `http://127.0.0.1/` You will be prompted with Hackademic page.
-In case you have many sub-directories in `/var/www/`, the browser would throw up all the directories.
+Ensure that Apache is started and that the SQL connection is also active.
+Point your browser towards `http://127.0.0.1/` You will be prompted with the Hackademic page.
+In case you have many sub-directories in `/var/www/`, the browser would list all the directories available.
-Choose hackademic from that.
+Choose hackademic from those.

-Now you will be prompted to Hackademic installation page.
+Now you will be prompted with the Hackademic installation page.
 Be sure to fill out all the fields.

 1. Administrator Details

 	Fill any email id, username and password.
-	You will using this username and password, later to log in to hackademic.
+	You will be using this username and password, later on to log in to hackademic.

 2. Database Settings